globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 1. User IDs and passwords are used to control access to Datica systems and may not be disclosed to anyone for any reason.
 2. Users may not allow anyone, for any reason, to have access to any information system using another user's unique user ID and password.
-3. On all production systems and application in the Datica environment, password configurations are set to require that passwords are a minimum of 8 character length, 90 day password expiration, account lockout after 5 invalid attempts, password history of last 4 passwords remembered, and account lockout after 15 minutes of inactivity.
+3. On all production systems and application in the Datica environment, password configurations are set to require:
+   * a minimum length of 8 characters;
+   * a mix of upper case characters, lower case characters, and numbers or special characters;
+   * a 90-day password expiration;
+   * prevention of password reuse using a history of the last 6 passwords;
+   * account lockout after 5 invalid attempts.
 4. All system and application passwords are hashed by concatenating the user's password and a random 256-bit salt value, generated on a per-user basis, and then applying SHA-256 to the value to create a password hash.
 The password hash and the salt are then stored in the backend database and are used for password validation on future user authentication attempts.
 5. Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
 6. Passwords are inactivated immediately upon an employee's termination (refer to the [Employee Termination Procedures in §7.10](#7.10-employee-termination-procedures)).